 The Court of Appeal found that the buyer’s solicitor:

 - had not been negligent

 - was liable for breach of trust in parting with the completion money at a non-genuine completion

 - could not obtain relief under the Trustee Act 1925

 - breached their undertaking to the buyer’s solicitor implied by the code, which required the seller’s solicitor to use the money for a genuine completion

 P&P Property Limited v Owen White & Catlin EWHC 2276 (Ch)

 If a client appoints a solicitor, the only warranty a third party can rely on is that the solicitor has authority to act on behalf of the client.
 They cannot assume that the solicitor can vouch for the client as the genuine owner of the property to be sold.

 Joint Law Society and Land Registry note – helps solicitors identify signs of fraud

-We've also collaborated with the National Crime Agency, Action Fraud and the National Economic Crime Centre on a payment diversion fraud resource that you can share with clients.
+We've collaborated with the National Crime Agency, the National Cyber Security Centre, Action Fraud and the Solicitors Regulation Authority on anti-fraud resources you can share with clients.